 Types of Wastewater Treatment Systems

-All of the types of wastewater treatment systems are subject to the current Lincoln County Wastewater Regulations which you download below.
+All of the types of wastewater treatment systems are subject to the current Lincoln County Wastewater Regulations:

-View the full Wastewater Regulation Here – Revision: October 2018 (PDF)
+View the full Wastewater Treatment and Disposal Regulation Here – Revision: March 2023

 Current Wastewater Fee Schedule (PDF)